 Wake County park and preserve visitors must comply with guidelines set forth by the State of North Carolina, including gathering with no more than 50 people, maintaining physical distance of at least six feet from any other person, and wearing a mask or cloth face covering when social distancing is not possible.

-The following restrictions will remain in place at Wake County parks and preserves through at least October 31:
+The following restrictions will remain in place at Wake County parks and preserves until further notice:

 - Park centers are closed.